How to use the Calendar Screen?

 Event LinkWhat happens when users click events

-Step 2: Select Repository and Table
+Step 2: Select Repository, Table and Knowledge Node

 First, configure the data source for your calendar events.